simonscmap/CMAP_docs/index.rst

 multi-decadal global satellite remote sensing, and model outputs.
-It enables scientists and the public to dive into the vast, and often underutilized, ocean datasets and to retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.	massive datasets without the time-consuming process of data collection and preparation.
+It enables scientists and the public to dive into the vast, and often underutilized, ocean datasets and to retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.